Daio-io/msw-client/README.md

 The response will be an array of objects as documented [MSW API](http://magicseaweed.com/developer/forecast-api)

-you can also add fields to filter the data you want.
+You can also add fields to filter the data you want.

 This can either be done via the constructor: